Alexey-Saldyrkine/compile_time_tools/docs/map.md

 ```
 # functions
 Consteval map has three main types of functions: out, get and check.
 They are all static consteval members of consteval_map.

+Note: most functions, except _refl functions, only work for types and values, meaning templates don't.
+Instead you can get a reflection of a template, and then use the _refl functions with it.

 ## check
 check functions are uses to check, whether a key exists and whether the value of a key is a type or a value.